-Tillerson Doesn't Deny Calling Trump A 'Moron,' Says He Never Considered Resigning
+Tillerson Says He Never Considered Resigning, Doesn't Deny Calling Trump A 'Moron'

 NBC news is #FakeNews and more dishonest than even CNN.
 They are a disgrace to good reporting.
 No wonder their news ratings are way down!— Donald J. Trump (@realDonaldTrump) October 4, 2017

-On Sunday, Trump seemed to undermine Tillerson's efforts to find a diplomatic solution to the situation in North Korea:
+On Sunday, Trump seemed to undermine Tillerson's efforts to find a diplomatic solution to the situation in North Korea by telling him to "save your energy."

 ...Save your energy Rex, we'll do what has to be done!— Donald J. Trump (@realDonaldTrump) October 1, 2017

-Tillerson heaped praise on the president.
-"Trump's foreign-policy goals break the mold of what people traditionally think is achievable," the former ExxonMobil CEO said, adding, "Our job is now to achieve results on behalf of America and we are doing that."
+Tillerson heaped praise on the president on Wednesday.
+"Trump's foreign-policy goals break the mold of what people traditionally think is achievable," the former ExxonMobil CEO said, adding, "Our job is now to achieve results on behalf of America, and we are doing that."

 He said he will serve as long as Trump wants him in this role.

 "I'm new in Washington," Tillerson said.
-"There are some who try to sew dissension to advance their own agenda by tearing others apart to undermine Trump's own agenda. ...
-He's doing great things to make America great again."
+"I have learned there are some who try to sew dissension to advance their own agenda by tearing others apart in an effort to undermine President Trump's own agenda. ...
+[He's] doing great things for the United States of America to make America great again."

+Meanwhile, aboard Air Force One, White House press secretary Sarah Huckabee Sanders said, per NPR's Tamara Keith, Tillerson did not directly address the "moron" comment, because he was "not getting into the weeds."